Karran Faucets Review & Rating Updated: March 21, 2024

 Read our Model Limited Lifetime Warranty

-Customer Service
+Karran Customer Service

 Karran's customer service is very good.

 We did not use our usual battery of structured test questions to assess the service.
-With smaller companies like Karran, agents quickly realize they are being tested and change behavior.
+With smaller companies like Karran, agents quickly realize they are being tested and change their behavior.
 We did, however, contact customer service with a list of carefully chosen questions about Karran faucets over a 90-day period.

 (Actually, one particularly sharp agent did catch on to us before the testing was fully completed.
 We were able to only finish part of our testing, but we got enough to be certain of our conclusions.)